 Manage Silica Dust Exposure

 Cutting tiles generates respirable crystalline silica dust, which is a serious health hazard.
-Use wet cutting methods, wear appropriate respiratory protection, and follow Safe Work Australia guidelines.
-Silica-related illness claims can arise years after exposure.
+Use wet cutting methods, wear appropriate respiratory protection and follow Safe Work Australia exposure guidelines.
+Silica-related illness claims can emerge years after exposure.

 4

-Quality wet saws, tile cutters, and other specialist equipment are expensive.
-Make sure your tools are insured for current replacement cost, not depreciated value.
+Quality wet saws, tile cutters and specialist equipment are expensive.
+Ensure your tools are insured for current replacement cost, not depreciated value.
 Update your equipment schedule whenever you purchase new gear.

 5

-Tool theft from trade vehicles is a persistent problem.
-Fit deadlocks, use lockable racking, and park in well-lit or secure areas.
-Good security measures may reduce your premium.
+Tool theft from trade vehicles is a persistent problem across Australian cities.
+Fit deadlocks, use lockable racking and park in well-lit areas.
+Some insurers offer premium discounts for documented security measures.

 6